 - Request a transfer of your personal information (again in certain circumstances).

 If you wish to exercise any of the above rights or to review, verify, correct or question anything detailed in this policy or are unhappy with any aspect of how we use your data please contact us at:

 We will respond to your request promptly and look to resolve any query within 30 days and free of charge.
 However, we reserve the right to refuse or charge an administrative fee for the furthering of any of the above requests if they are done so in a frivolous, vexatious or excessive manner.
-We will also ways notify you if such a charge is being applied
+We will also always notify you if such a charge is being applied.

 You also have the right to make a complaint at any time and we appreciate the chance to deal with your concerns in the first instance.
 To register a complaint please email us at firstname.lastname@example.org

 If you are unsatisfied by our reply then you have the right to lodge a complaint to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues.
 You can contact the Information Commissioner’s Office by telephone on 0303 123 1113, or by using the live chat service which is available through the Information Commissioner’s website www.ico.org.uk.

 We reserve the right to make changes to this Policy at any time without prior consultation.
 Any changes to this Policy will be posted on our site so that you are always aware of what personal data we collect, how we use it, and under what circumstances, if any, we disclose it.
 If at any time we decide to use personal data in a manner significantly different from that stated in this Policy, or otherwise disclosed to you at the time it was collected, we will notify you by e-mail.